A donor-advised account is the easiest, most efficient way to manage your charitable giving.

-The account is established with a minimum deposit from which you, your family, or designated heirs can recommend grants to public charities.
+You establish your account at a non-profit institute such as DonorsTrust with a minimum deposit.
+Through the account, you, your family, or designated heirs can recommend grants to public charities.
 All contributions to the account are immediately tax deductible and as such are legally controlled by the organization that offers it.
 You may make grant recommendations to a variety of local or national non-profit organizations at any time throughout the life of your account.

 It affords you efficient and superior tax treatment--greater than that offered by private foundations and other financial planning tools.